OgarProject/Ogar/README.md

 - [ ] Team mode

 ## Known Issues
-- Players see all nodes on the map instead of nodes that are near them
 - When disconnecting, some cells from splitting are left behind

 ## Obtaining and Using